kaloyanBozhkov/copyai/Readme.md

 Got inspired to create this shortcut tool while working on RAG & AI System Messages for a another personal project.

 ### Instructions
-Set this project to run on boot, with npm start
+Set this project to run on boot, with npm start. postinstall should set this up for you on mac.

 Then simply:
 CMD+D opens a 1 liner that enables you to run commands that copy a template to clipboard.

+In dev:
+CMD+D+Shift

 ### features